PACRA Maintains Stability Rating of Faysal Income and Growth Fund

 |Rating Type||Stability Rating|

-The rating reflects fund's strong credit quality and robust liquidity profile.
-At end-Dec 17, fund's exposure with bank placements was 72%.
-The majority of the exposure was with banks rated 'AA-' (i.e. 23%), while an exposure with 'A+' rated banks was 42%.
-The remaining assets of ~27% were invested in TFCs / sukuks with rating 'A+' and above.
-The unit holding pattern of the fund is highly concentrated with top10 investors representing 76% of the fund's assets, (of which ~2% are owned investments) which exposes the fund to a high level of redemption pressure.
+The rating reflects the fund's strong credit quality and robust liquidity profile.
+At end-Jun 18, fund's placements with banks were ~63%.
+The majority of the exposure was with banks rated 'AA+' i.e. ~59%, while the exposure with 'AA-' rated banks was ~19.2%, with 'A+' rated ~9.4% and with 'A' rated ~5.5%.
+The remaining assets were invested in TFCs with rating 'A' and above.
+The unit holding pattern of the fund is highly concentrated with top 10 investors representing ~75% of the fund's assets, (of which ~30% are owned investments) which exposes the fund to a low level of redemption pressure.

 Going forward, the fund intends to maintain its exposure towards debt instruments.
-The remaining assets of the fund will be placed with banks rated ‘AA-‘ and A+.
-Material changes in the fund's asset allocation strategy, which could negatively impact the fund's credit quality and exposure to interest rate risk, remain critical for the rating.
+The remaining majority assets of the fund will be placed with banks rated ‘AA-‘.
+Material changes in the fund's asset allocation strategy, which could negatively impact the fund's credit quality and exposure to interest rate risk, remains critical for the rating.

-Faysal Asset Management Limited (FAML) was incorporated in 2003 as an unlisted public limited company under company's ordinance, 1984.
-The major shareholder of FAML is Islamic Investment Company of the Gulf (Bahamas) Ltd (50% stake), followed by Faysal Bank Limited (30% stake).
-Mr. Razi Ur Rahman Khan, a director of FAML, holds the remaining 20% stake in FAML.
-Presently, the company is managing a diversified portfolio of nine open-end funds, with combined AUMs of PKR 8.2 billion at end-Dec'17
+Faysal Asset Management Limited (FAML) was incorporated in 2003 as an unlisted public limited company under the company's ordinance, 1984.
+The major shareholders of the company are Islamic Investment Company of the Gulf, Bahamas Ltd having ~50% stake, followed by Faysal Bank Limited having ~30% stake.
+Mr. Razi Ur Rahman Khan - CEO - holds the remaining 20% stake in FAML.
+The company is managing a diversified portfolio of nine open-end funds with the combined AUMs of ~PKR 7.6 billion at end-Oct'18